 - Petroleum production in the NT includes the extraction of crude oil, condensate and natural gas, as well as the production of LNG, which makes up a large proportion of the NT’s overall production.

-- Onshore petroleum production in the NT occurs mainly in the Amadeus Basin around the central Australia region.
-The NT’s offshore petroleum production comprises several operations in Commonwealth and Timor Leste waters (Map 2).
+- Onshore petroleum production in the NT occurs in the Amadeus Basin.
+The NT’s offshore petroleum production comprises operations in Commonwealth, state and Timor Leste waters (Map 2).

 Gas